kkv15/Wander-Wise/README.md

 ---

 ### 9) Next Steps
-- Add authentication (e.g., Clerk, Supabase Auth) if you want user accounts and history.
 - Replace flight cost heuristic with a real flights API when available.
 - Add map visualizations on the frontend using Leaflet (free) with OSM tiles.